Considerations for Safe Clinical Practice During the Pandemic

 3. The COVID-19 Response Task Force has assessed the risk of performing many procedures we commonly perform in allergy/immunology clinics in light of COVID-19.
+There is little scientific data to help support our considerations for these procedures, so the Task Force chose the most conservative approach.
+These may change as the science becomes available.
 The table below categorizes these procedures according to risk, but it is not inclusive of all procedures you may consider performing.

 The COVID-19 Response Task Force discourages performing high risk procedures in the office.
 Consider use of peak flow meters or mobile/digital devices the patient can use at home for monitoring lung function, some of the evaluation can then be done virtually.
 Examples of home spirometers include Wing by Sparo Lab, Zia Health Management wireless in-home spirometer and home monitoring, Microlife Digital PEF and FEV1, and MIR SmartOne.
 (The AAAAI does not endorse any manufacturer.
 This list is only for your information and may not include all devices currently available.)

 The COVID-19 Response Task Force discourages the use of nebulizers in the office (high risk), so an office needs a supply of MDIs with spacers for patients who do not bring in their albuterol MDIs (or do not have one).
 Patients on immunotherapy or biologics should also be instructed to bring their albuterol MDI to the office with them.